- Can Dachshunds Be Service Dogs?

-Any person diagnosed with a mental or physical disability that contemplated under The Americans with Disabilities Act (ADA) and has a medical document that declares that the person's condition could be improved or supported in some way by the service animal is eligible to apply for a service dog.
+Any person diagnosed with a mental or physical disability that is contemplated under The Americans with Disabilities Act (ADA) and has a medical document that declares that the person’s condition could be improved or supported in some way by the service animal is eligible to apply for a service dog.
 Click here to read more about this subject.

 In the case of dachshunds, they are better suited to those with emotional support needs rather than any physical roles, they are great for the following people.